 I bought the Tuo Slicing and Carving knife as recommended by a professional chef that I am close to.
 It was a pleasant surprise how this fancy-looking knife actually can pull off both the carving and slicing competently.

 At 9 inches, this is a good knife for medium sized pieces of meat, neither too small or too big.
 What so exceptional about this is a Japanese slicing knife with stunning mosaic patterns on the blade which is made of Damascus stainless steel.
-I think this unique design is what makes this Tuo a true slicing and carving knife.
+I think this unique design is what makes this tuo slicing knife a true one.

 As with the Granton blades, this also has scallops to prevent food mangling when slicing.
 But the mosaic-like things grounded on the blade surface are really the factor that make slicing so fluid and enjoyable.
 For carving, I sometimes find very few cartilages that are hard to walk around but the strikes are mostly clean, not as neat as what specialized carving knives can do but this is certainly a step up.